cordmaximilian/mini_dwh/README.md

 The `docker-compose.yml` file enables a built-in S3 mock so no external S3 configuration is required.
 If you upgrade Lightdash and encounter an error about missing S3 settings, ensure that the `S3_MOCK` environment variable is set to `"true"` for the Lightdash service.
+Some versions also require placeholder S3 variables even when the mock is enabled.
+These are provided in the compose file with default values so Lightdash starts without additional setup.

 Start the stack with Docker, modify dbt models and watch the pipeline run!